JasonPollman/chainable-fetch/readme.md

   // If unspecified, the native fetch implementation will be used
   // in the browser and node-fetch in node. fetch,

+  // Any other node fetch option...
+  // See https://github.com/bitinn/node-fetch#options for more info.
+  follow,
+  timeout,
+  compress,
+  size,
+  agent,
 })
 ```